Charlotte Heroin Detox

 Heroin addiction can be challenging to fix on your own.
 A potent opiate, heroin has an intense effect on the brain that produces feelings of euphoria that many people crave as a result of dopamine and endorphins.
 However, out of everyone who tries heroin for the first time, nearly one in four become addicted.
 And because the withdrawal symptoms of heroin addiction are painful, many users find it difficult to quit on their own.

 This is where Freedom Detox comes in.
-Our Charlotte team of professional nurses, medical doctors, and counselors are here to help you toward a life of sobriety by providing intensive detox services in our inpatient facility.
+Our Charlotte team of professional nurses, medical doctors, and counselors are here to help you toward a life of sobriety by providing intensive detox services in our facility.
 We monitor all of our clients and conduct regular safety checks to ensure their detox process proceeds safely.

 Signs of Heroin Addiction